-So often, we assume we know what’s on the standard/mainstream/vanilla sex script, yet rarely take the time to discover whether we actually like it.
+We often assume we know what’s on the standard/mainstream sex script, yet we rarely take the time to discover whether we actually like it.

 But this isn’t the case in the kink community, where exploration is just another day at the dungeon (joking!
 There may or may not be a sex dungeon involved).